 - Vessels 16 feet and longer, in addition to the Type I, II, or III for each person on board must carry one type IV, excluding canoes and kayaks

-Call a Michigan Boat Accident Attorney to Discuss Taking Legal Action
+Call a Michigan Boat Accident Lawyer to Discuss Taking Legal Action